top of page

 Lateness

-• The register closes at 9.20am each day.
-Lateness after 9.20am is unauthorised and coded as a ‘U’ (counts as absent for half day).
+• Morning registration finishes at 9.15am and students arriving late after this time must sign in at the attendance office.
+The register closes at 9.30am each day.
+Lateness after 9.30am is unauthorised and coded as a ‘U’ (counts as absent for half day).

 Appointments